nymexhub/FeedHive/README.md

-# NewsLoader / Loader news or Feednews
+# NewsLoader / Loader News or Feednews

 #What's this?